-- A master's degree in education (e.g., MA, MS, MEd) from a regionally accredited institution of higher education. - A minimum 3.25 GPA on a four-point scale in graduate studies. - Three recommendation forms completed by professional colleagues, including at least two who supervised the applicant's work at some time during the past five years. - A two- to three-page essay discussing your future professional goals and plans, the contributions you have made in your profession, and your rationale for pursuing the program. - · For the superintendent licensure program, a valid and current Illinois Professional Educator License with an endorsement in General Administrative, Principal, Chief School Business Official, or Director of Special Education.
+- A master's degree in education (e.g., MA, MS, MEd) from a regionally accredited institution of higher education. - A minimum 3.25 GPA on a four-point scale in graduate studies. - Three references (name and contact information) of professional colleagues, two of whom must have supervised the applicant's work at some time during the past five years. - A two- to three-page essay discussing your future professional goals and plans, the contributions you have made in your profession, and your rationale for pursuing the program. - For the superintendent licensure program, a valid and current Illinois Professional Educator License with an endorsement in General Administrative, Principal, Chief School Business Official, or Director of Special Education.